Estonia

 Posts

-Tallinn is charming — but sooner or later, you might start wondering what’s beyond those medieval towers.
-Good news: Estonia is small, public transport is excellent, and you can take some pretty amazing day trips from Tallinn without renting a car or joining a tour group.
+Tallinn is charming, but sooner or later, you might start wondering what lies beyond those medieval towers.
+Good news: Estonia is small, routes are straightforward, and you can take some pretty amazing day trips from Tallinn without a car.

 Naissaar Island: A Surprisingly Wild Day Trip from Tallinn